-Pumpkin Spice Roasted Chickpeas
+Pumpkin Pie Spice Roasted Chickpeas

 There is a racket out there trying to sell you special spice mixtures.
 Jars of Italian seasoning, herbes de Provence, curry powder, and, yes, even pumpkin spice are just combinations of common herbs and spices you probably already have in your pantry.